 The archaeological site of Qasr Ibrim lies on a bluff overlooking the Nile, Upper Egypt, where it almost never rains, and so high above the river that it was never flooded.
 This allowed the organic remains to be almost totally preserved.
 The site was occupied for nearly 3000 years, until the ruling authorities officially ordered its abandonment in 1812.

-Between AD 872-1072, the Mediterranean island of Sicily was controlled by Muslim rulers, and this domination led to a long period of Arab/Muslim influence on local artistic production.
+Between AD 872-1072, the Mediterranean island of Sicily was controlled by Muslim rulers.
+This domination led to a long period of Arab/Muslim influence on local artistic production.
 It was a period in which many buildings were erected and the capital of Palermo became famous for its academic and religious institutions.